 Once the University has contacted you to request your deposit, you will need to respond to a Deposit and Exemption message in the application portal to confirm you will be paying the deposit.
 You will then be able to see a new section in the portal called My CAS Payments, where you will need to read and accept the terms and conditions of the deposit process before you can proceed to the payment stage.

-You can pay either by credit or debit card using our online payment system or by bank transfer via Flywire (a payment service for overseas student fees).
+You can either pay by credit or debit card using our online payment system or make a payment in your local currency via Flywire (a payment service for overseas student fees).
+Flywire payment options vary between regions but may include bank transfers, card payments and electronic payments.

 It is possible to pay the deposit using more than one card, if needed.